lgw2/lgw2.github.io/_teaching/csci112-spring-2023/programs/program1.md

 ```
 Aaron Ciechanover of Technion - Israel Institute of Technology won in 2004
 ```

+Note that there are some special character in some names that may not display correctly.
+Don't worry about that.

 ## Grading - 100 points
 **If your code does not compile, has a runtime error on the sample input,